Things to do around Freycinet & The East Coast, Tasmania

 Retail: Local Finds in Things to do around Freycinet

-• Bicheno’s Islander Art + Home features Tasmanian and international brands of clothing, homewares, candles, fresh flowers and more.
-Located at 79 Burgess St
+• Bicheno’s Islander Art + Home features Tasmanian and international brands of clothing, homewares, candles, fresh flowers and more, at 79 Burgess St Bicheno.

-• Log Cabin General Store has a stack of paraphernalia to sort though.
+• Log Cabin General Store has a stack of paraphernalia to sort through.
 Located at 59 Burgess St, Bicheno

 • Bicheno Delivery create lovely boxes of goodies for all occasions, personalised for those receiving them.

-1. A valid parks pass is required for entry to Tasmania’s national parks.
+1. A valid pass is required for entry to Tasmania’s national parks.

-2. Walking in any weather involves letting others know where you are and your expected time of return.
+2. Walking in any weather means letting others know your location and expected time of return.
 Wear walking shoes, take water & snacks, sunscreen, insect repellent and the ability to layer clothing for any type of weather.

 3. Take your phone for jaw dropping images and as your emergency back up, including a location App installed such as Emergency Plus that has a distinct location finder and works without internet access.